 NH: Surprised is the wrong word.
 I am rarely surprised when it comes to payroll.

 No, to be honest, the last year has been extremely challenging.
-But now there's light at the end of the tunnel and things are beginning to look up.
+But now things are beginning to look up.

 However, events throughout the last twelve months have unfortunately highlighted that the same old issues exist within the system.